Terms of Service

 C.8.
 Bolt Fees

 You agree to pay all fees assessed by us to you for providing the Bolt Services described in these Terms (“Fees”).
-Except as otherwise stated in writing and signed by Bolt, these fees will be calculated pursuant to the Fee Schedule linked to here and incorporated into these Terms by reference.
+Except as otherwise stated in writing and signed by Bolt, these fees will be calculated pursuant to the Fee Schedule linked to here or a Fee Quote provided to you by Bolt (as applicable), in each case, which is subject to and governed by these Terms.
 We reserve the right to revise our Fees with 30 days’ notice to you.

 You acknowledge that you are also responsible for any penalties or fines imposed on Bolt or you by any Card Network or financial institution as a result of or in connection with your use of the Bolt Services.